-How to Avoid Picking a Problematic Halloween Costume—and Why You Should Care
+How to Avoid a Problematic Halloween Costume (& Why You Should Care)

 Blackface

 Let’s start with some of our top offenders.
 One of the most cringe-worthy costume faux pas is anything utilizing blackface—the act of artificially darkening one’s skin to imitate a Black person.
-Blackface originated with racist minstrel shows, a form of musical theatre that exploited and mocked Black people, that began in America in the 1800s.
+Blackface originated with racist minstrel shows, a form of musical theatre that exploited and mocked Black people that began in America in the 1800s.
 This racist form of makeup is now a painfully lazy and stereotypical costume crutch.
 If the only way to create a convincing costume is to alter the colour of your skin, your costume isn’t good enough.

-“I’ve lived [across Canada] in London, Toronto, Victoria, and Sudbury, and I have seen so many disturbing things [including] white folks in Blackface and mops pretending to be Bob Marley,” says OmiSoore H. Dryden, a visiting professor at Ryerson University who teaches a course on gender, race, and racism.
+“I’ve lived [across Canada] in London, Toronto, Victoria, and Sudbury, and I have seen so many disturbing things [including] white folks in blackface and mops pretending to be Bob Marley,” says OmiSoore Dryden, who previously taught a course on gender, race and racism at Sudbury’s Thorneloe University and is now a visiting professor at Ryerson University.
 “I strongly believe that with a long and vibrant colonial history, the idea of dressing as a culture is not thought of as appropriation or disrespect.”

-Journalist Kayla Greaves, whose work often centers on race and culture, remembers being directly confronted this form of disrespect during Halloween in her high school.
+Journalist Kayla Greaves, whose work often centres on race and culture, remembers being directly confronted this form of disrespect during Halloween in her high school.
 “Two of my peers came to school in full blackface, claiming to be dressed as Venus and Serena Williams,” she recalls.
 “A few friends and I confronted them, but they gave the typical ‘It’s just a costume’ excuse.
 When we said, ‘Being Black isn’t a costume,’ they implied we were being ‘too sensitive.’”

 But blackface is a sensitive matter, given its disturbing past and present iterations.
 Deferring to people with lived experience is always a good gauge on who gets to define offensiveness.
 In this case, Black students expressing their discomfort should have been enough—instead, their feelings were deemed invalid.
 Simply put, don’t do it.